JoviMetzger/42Advance-Libasm/README.md

 	global _start             ;must be declared for linker (ld)

 section	.data
-  msg db "Hello world!", 0    ;string to be printed len equ $ - msg             ;length of the string
+  msg db "Hello World!", 0    ;string to be printed len equ $ - msg             ;length of the string

 _start:	                      ;tells linker entry point